Fund management fee 0,95%*

 - 2019

-The fund returned 1.2% in December, contributed to by both local and foreign investments.
+The fund returned 1.4% in February, supported by both local and foreign investments.